Doctors Note Logo

 2. Cervical Spine Problems: The cervical spine, which is the part of your spine in your neck, can also cause shoulder blade pain.
 Problems like disc issues or arthritis in the cervical spine may lead to pain that you feel in your back shoulder blade.

 It's important to remember that these are just a few possible reasons for shoulder blade pain, and there can be other causes too.
-If you're experiencing this kind of pain, it might be helpful to talk to a healthcare professional to understand what's happening.
+If you're experiencing this kind of pain, you can use our free AI symptom checker to help identify potential causes and determine whether you should talk to a healthcare professional to understand what's happening.

 Tell your friends about us.